Efficient Random Walks on Riemannian Manifolds: Introduction

-We introduce a class of algorithms that yield approximate geodesic random walks by making use of \emph{retractions} that approximate the exponential maps and have been introduced in the context of numerical optimization on manifolds, see~\cite{absil2012,adler2002,durmus2021convergence}.
-We show that retractions that approximate the geodesic ODE up to second order converge to Brownian motion in the Skorokhod topology, see Section~\ref{sec:convergence}.
+We introduce a class of algorithms that yield approximate geodesic random walks by making use of \emph{retractions} that approximate the exponential map and have been introduced in the context of numerical optimization on manifolds, see~\cite{absil2008,absil2012,adler2002,bonnabel2013}.
+We show that retractions which approximate the geodesic ODE up to second order converge to Brownian motion in the Skorokhod topology, see Section~\ref{sec:convergence}.
 We consider two prevalent scenarios, where random walks based on such second-order retractions can be computed efficiently: The case of parameterized manifolds and the case of implicitly defined manifolds, see Section~\ref{sec:retraction-walks}.
 Our approach generalizes the setting of approximate geodesic walks on manifolds with positive sectional curvatures presented in~\cite{mangoubi2018}.
+Moreover, our method works for arbitrary dimensions, and its cost only depends on the evaluation of the respective retraction.

 A retraction in our sense can be understood as both, an approximation of the geodesic ODE, or, equivalently, as a 2-jet in the sense of~\cite{armstrong2018coordinatefree}, which allows for treating coordinate-free SDEs.
-Based on 2-jets, Armstrong and King developed a 2-jet scheme for simulating SDEs on manifolds in~\cite{armstrong2020curved}, which uses an unbounded stepsize in each iteration.
+Armstrong and King developed a 2-jet scheme for simulating SDEs on manifolds in \cite{armstrong2020curved}, which uses an unbounded stepsize in each iteration.
 Different from our re\-trac\-tion-based approach, which is based on \emph{bounded} stepsizes, the case of unbounded stepsizes hampers efficiency (for the case of local charts) or might even prohibit an implementation (for the case of implicitly defined sub\-ma\-ni\-folds when using a step-and-project approach).
-Moreover, our random-walk method is based on a Donsker-type theorem, while their approach improves Euler--Maruyama approximations--resulting in a different type of convergence in terms of the respective topologies.
+Moreover, our random-walk method is based on a Donsker-type theorem, while their approach improves Euler--Maruyama approximations -- resulting in a different type of convergence in terms of the respective topologies.